digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/support_checklist.rst

 Support Checklist
 =================

-In order to successfully provide support, but also to ensure that you are able to troubleshoot the system efficiently on your own, we recommend that you follow the checklist below to ensure that you have access to all the necessary information and tools, and that you have established the necessary administrative access to your production system.
+So that we can successfully provide support, and to ensure that you can troubleshoot the system efficiently on your own, we recommend that you follow the checklist below to ensure that you have access to all the necessary information and tools to resolve an issue and that you have established the necessary administrative access to your production system.

 The :ref:`troubleshooting guide <troubleshooting_guide>` goes into detail on how to use the information and tools provided in this checklist.

-Please note that the below list is used to prepare for the worst case scenario and generally refers to good practices for being prepared for any kind of issue.
+Please note that the below list is used to prepare for the worst-case scenario and generally refers to good practices for being prepared for any kind of issue.

 .. _support_remote_console: